ISISNeutronMuon/InstrumentScripts/doc/source/scans/instrument.rst

   returned by ``guess``.
 It returns a dictionary with each parameter given a human readable name.
 The purpose is to make it easier for users to understand the results of the fit.

-As of the current version, there is a nasty bug with `CurveFit`.
-Specifically, `CurveFit` relies on scipy.optimize, which load the Intel Math Kernel Library.
-This library adds an operating system hook that crashes when the user presses Ctrl-C.  Since the hook is at a much lower level than Python, there is nothing that can be done at the Python level to handle the issue.
-The result is that, while the fitting functions run properly, the python session will be permanently tainted so that Ctrl-C will now crash Python.
-The system environment variable `FOR_DISABLE_CONSOLE_CTRL_HANDLER` is the official way of bypassing this issue, but I have not had luck with getting this to work within the genie-python environment.